Festival Format & Programme

 The Festival is designed as:

-• A European platform uniting entertainment and responsibility
+a platform uniting science, culture, entertainment and responsibility

 Selection & Competition Structure

-In parallel, a European Audience Recognition will be assigned through a dedicated digital platform.
+In parallel, a European Audience Recognition will be assigned through a dedicated digital platform allowing public participation across Europe.